guptaayushman24/Deployment2/README.md

 ## Steps for using the app

-Step1:- Download the Expo Go app from the app store Step2:- Open the Expo Go app and scan the QR code which is available on the link which is given below
+Step1:- Download the Expo Go app from the app store\n Step2:- Open the Expo Go app and scan the QR code which is available on the link which is given below

 Link for the QR code:-